jokimina/cbox-chrome-extension/README.md

 - 🌐 Fully offline, no internet connection required.
 - ⌨️ You can wake it up on any page.
 - ⏰ Recently active tabs
-- 🔍 Search and quickly jump/open tabs from your open tabs, bookmarks, and browsing history (up to 7 days and a maximum of 500 entries).
+- 🔍 Search and quickly jump/open tabs from your open tabs, bookmarks, and browsing history (up to 1 month and a maximum of 1000 entries).
 - 🔎 Quickly search and jump to different search engines.
 - ⚙️ Perform various browser operations with ease.